jyontika/CS315-Project-2/README.md

 # CS315-Project-2

+Please read the troubleshooting section for conda environment setup.
 ### How to Run, Input, Output
 #### Input, Output
 Our input is ```video_urls.csv```, a .csv file of video urls that we want to extract information from <br>